Transport of Gaussian measures with exponential cut-off for Hamiltonian PDEs: Introduction

 The way a Gaussian measure transforms under the action of a given map is traditionally a very important topic in probability theory, starting from the classical works by Cameron-Martin \cite{CM} for constant shifts, by Girsanov \cite{girs} for non-anticipative maps (\ie adapted shifts) and by Ramer \cite{Ramer} for a certain class of anticipative maps (non-adapted shifts).
 Malliavin calculus brought further developments to the subject \cite{ABC1,ABC2, ust}, essentially establishing Jacobi formulas for Gaussian measures in functional spaces for more general classes of maps.
 Recently the paper by Debussche-Tsutsumi \cite{deb} (see also \cite{FS}) presented an approach to the density in many respects similar to ours, which however looks very much dependent on the dispersive nature of the equation under consideration, whereas dispersion plays no role in our method.
 Indeed all the aforementioned classical results can be read in terms of the properties of the generator of the transformation, which is required to be of the Hilbert-Schmidt class (for a comprehensive survey see \cite{ust}).
 This strong requirement is often violated in many cases of interest in the realm of dispersive PDEs, as it happens for either the flow maps studied in our work.
 Therefore the present method, elaborating on the previous paper \cite{sigma}, candidates to be a genuine extension of the Ramer theorem to flow maps with not necessarily Hilbert-Schmidt generators.

+We will see that the presence of the exponential weight makes the analysis of the evolution of the measure much easier, since it improves the integrability properties of the measure and, more importantly, it helps us to control the time derivative of the evolution of the measure under the flow.
+On the other hand, once we compute this time derivative, we also need to control the contribution coming by the lack of conservation of the exponential weight, which is non trivial.
+In order to close the argument we need to balance this two competing effects in a suitable manner.

-We will see that the presence of the exponential weight makes the analysis of the evolution of the measure much easier.
-We remark that a priori a cut-off term on a quantity which is not conserved is a highly non-trivial object, as the contribution to the measure evolution can exhibit a very singular behavior.
+It is indeed worth mentioning that an a priori cut-off on a quantity which is not conserved is a highly non-trivial object, as the contribution to the measure evolution can exhibit a very singular behavior.
 For instance a (whatever smooth) compactly supported cut-off would be extremely hard to control.
-However for the exponential weight considered here, the additional contribution coming from the lack of conservation can be controlled by suitable energy estimates and by invoking the elementary inequality
+However, for the exponential weight considered here, the additional contribution coming from the lack of conservation can be controlled by suitable energy estimates and by invoking the elementary inequality

 for an appropriate positive constant $a\leq2r$, where $C$ is independent of $p\geq 1$ ($p$ is chosen large).

-As mentioned above this is the main novelty exploited in this paper.
+Of course the situation would be very different if we would work with conserved quantities, in which case it would be substantially equivalent using a rigid (smooth) cut-off or an exponential one.
+This was for instance observed by Bourgain in \cite{BourgainBook} (see the remark on page 124) to construct the Gibbs measure for the one dimensional periodic NLS, which requires a cut-off on the (conserved) $L^2$ norm of the solution.

-Using this idea for the BBM equation, we extend to $\beta > 1$ the quasi invariance result of \cite{sigma}, concerning~$\beta > 4/3$.
+Using the exponential cut-off idea for the BBM equation, we extend to $\beta > 1$ the quasi invariance result of \cite{sigma}, concerning~$\beta > 4/3$.
 Notably the restriction~$\beta>1$ is the border line of the well-posedness theory.

 In the context of the NLS equation, the exponential weights allow us to construct quasi-invariant measures which enjoy few more properties than the ones in \cite{PTV}.
 More precisely, besides the quasi invariance, we can provide an explicit formula for the density (see \eqref{eq:DensitiesNLS}) and prove $L^p$ properties of the Radom-Nikodym derivatives.